Frequently Asked Questions

 Why do I need business intelligence data for my business development team?

-Healthcare teams are actively working to identify ways they can focus marketing, business development, and outreach resources where they add the most value.
-They use a variety of data sources, including internal encounters, inbound and outbound referrals, and state and CMS data to support service line planning and targeted outreach.
+Healthcare teams are focusing marketing, business development, and outreach resources on areas with the most value.
+They leverage a variety of data sources, including internal encounters, referrals, and state and CMS data, to support service line planning and targeted outreach.

-Business intelligence can show your business development team key points within the patient pipeline including the top providers of care and which physicians/networks are sharing patients with these providers.
-By using organized dashboards and business analytics, you can easily identify what needs to be done to nurture existing relationships, recover struggling relationships, and redirect leakage.
+Business intelligence helps your business development team identify key points within the patient pipeline, such as top providers and shared patients.
+By using organized dashboards and business analytics, you can easily spot areas needing attention.
+Therefore, this approach helps nurture existing relationships, recover struggling ones, and prevent leakage.

 What is all-payer claims data?